souravskr/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Cloud Automation
-  - DevOps Engineering
+  - Backend Software Engineering
-  - Software Engineering
+  - Serverless Software Development
-  - Backend Engineering
+  - Infrastructure Automation
   - Data Science

 # Education to show in About widget